Ryan-Zico Black

 Ryan-Zico Black (born 4 August 1981) is a Guernsey footballer who plays as a midfielder for Guernsey in the Isthmian League.

 He is named after Zico, a Brazilian footballer admired by Black's father.
 Brazilian broadcaster Globo interviewed Black and presented him with a video message from his famous namesake as well as a signed shirt.
 In 2012 Black was invited to participate in Zico's annual charity match in Brazil, but had to pull out through injury.
-However, in 2013 Ryan-Zico was again invited and this time played in midfield and then defence in a match in front of 70,000 fans at Brazil's famous Maracana stadium.
+However, in 2013 Ryan-Zico was again invited and this time played in midfield and then defence in a match in front of 70,000 fans at Brazil's famous Maracanã Stadium.
 Although his team lost 7–3, Black scored a goal and afterwards said of the experience "it has to be the highlight of my career".

 He released an autobiography in 2008.

 Early life and career

 Ryan-Zico's father Dessie Black is an Irish Celtic supporter from Belfast.
 Dessie played football for the Star of the Sea youth club in north Belfast, where he was teammates with Bobby Sands and Raymond McCord as well as players who went on to join Loyalist paramilitary organisations.
 After moving to England, Dessie played for Fareham and Eastleigh while Black's mother Sue was training to be a nurse in Southampton.
 The couple returned to Sue's native Guernsey when she had finished her studies and was pregnant with Ryan-Zico.

 When Black was born on 4 August 1981, his father wanted to name him Zico in homage to the star Brazilian footballer.
 Black's mother insisted on Ryan, in case the child disliked football, and a compromise was reached with Ryan-Zico.
 A sister, Dionne-Maire, was born in 1984 and the family lived in homes with the football-inspired names Rio de Janeiro and San Siro Milan.
 Black was brought up as a Roman Catholic and attended Notre Dame du Rosaire Primary School and St Peter Port Secondary School.

 Black inherited his father's obsession for football and was attached to Southampton between the ages of 11 and 14, travelling over from Guernsey in the school holidays.
 In Southampton Black stayed in "digs" with the family of one of the club's scouts.
 When the scout fell into dispute with Southampton and moved to Bournemouth, Black followed him and signed schoolboy forms with the Dorset club.

 Bournemouth refused permission for Black to trial with Premier League Leeds United, but at the end of the season did not offer a Youth Training Scheme (YTS) contract.
 He had already begun playing senior football for Vale Recreation and had broken his arm in a Priaulx League match three weeks before his last training stint at Bournemouth.
 Also suffering from an ear infection, Black was below par in two under 18 matches before being given the bad news by youth coach Sean O'Driscoll.